adkelley/javascript-to-purescript/tut25/README.md

 It converts any `Foldable` structure into `Array`.
 For example:

     fromFoldable (Just 1) = [1]
-    fromFodable (Nothing) = []
+    fromFoldable (Nothing) = []

 Notice the `~>` in `fromFoldable`'s type signature.
-It is the infix operator for `NaturalTransformation`, and its a signal to not only the compiler, but to anyone reading your code that this function will perform a natural transformation.
+It is the infix operator for `NaturalTransformation`, and its a signal to not only the compiler but to anyone reading your code that this function will perform a natural transformation.
 With that explanation, let's see how we can convert a list of words to characters in PureScript:

     import Data.Array (fromFoldable) as A
     import Data.List (fromFoldable)